lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 -------------------------------------

-The :meth:`~soxs.Spectrum.add_absorption_line` method adds a single Gaussian absorption line to an existing :class:`~soxs.spectra.Spectrum` object.
+The :meth:`~soxs.Spectrum.add_absorption_line` method adds a single Gaussian absorption line to an existing :class:`~soxs.spectra.base.Spectrum` object.
 The line energy, line width, and equivalent width of the line must be specified.
 The formula for the absorption line is given in terms of the optical depth :math:`\tau(E)`: